Dobuss/countdownGame/README.md

 # countdownGame

-This project is a game buld with react as part of Udemy course React - The Complete Guide 2023 (incl.
+This project is a game build with React as part of Udemy course React - The Complete Guide 2023 (incl.
 React Router & Redux).

 ## How the game works?